foxbow/mixplay/README.md

 * favourites
 * do-not-play lists
 * shuffle play that avoids the same artist twice in a row
-* shuffle will play each file before shuffling again
+* shuffle will play each title before shuffling again
 * keyword play
 * URL stream play
 * playlist support